 The more time you spend studying for the CPA Exam, the less time you have for everything and everyone else in your life.
 Therefore, squeeze in some time to actually breath and have a little fun.
 Use this time as a reward for when you complete milestones in your study material or even pass a part of the CPA Exam.

 If you are planning on knocking out 3 sections of the study material for BEC this week and by Saturday you are finished with the material, take Sunday off.
 Don’t look or even think about your study material and go out and enjoy your day.
-This will help you stay motivated to take on the next chapter or the next exam.
-You can even plan bigger rewards for when you pass a section of the exam, like take a short weekend trip to the beach, etc. It’s completely up to you, but make sure you’re not just completely miserable.
+This will help you stay motivated to take on the next chapter or the next Exam.
+You can even plan bigger rewards for when you pass a section of the Exam, like take a short weekend trip to the beach, etc. It’s completely up to you, but make sure you celebrate the small victories to stay motivated.

 9. Just Because You Don't Feel Confident During the Exam, Doesn't Mean You're Going to Fail!